Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - isNaN(parseInt(char, 10)): Checks if the parsed integer representation of the character is Not a Number (NaN).
 - If any character is not a digit (NaN returned), it's not digits-only.

+### Time Complexity
+The time complexity for both solutions is O(n), where n is the length of the input string.
+- Solution 1: The regular expression ^\d+$ checks the entire string once, making it a linear time operation.
+- Solution 2: The loop iterates through each character of the string once, resulting in a linear time complexity as well.

 </p>
 </details>